You're in a Bad Way: Critical reception

 Stephen Thomas Erlewine from AllMusic named the song a "stand out" of the album.
-Larry Flick from Billboard wrote that the "sweet and perky British trio is gunning for pop radio with this sweet and perky synth number."
+Larry Flick from Billboard magazine wrote that the "sweet and perky British trio is gunning for pop radio with this sweet and perky synth number."
 He added that "feathery vocals and faint island percussion will make listeners want to go roller-skating, or at least bop happily along when they hear this one on the radio."
 Linda Ryan from the Gavin Report described the song as a "Dusty Springfield-does-Motown gem".
 Kingston Informer viewed it as "trite but memorable".
 In his weekly UK chart commentary, James Masterton wrote, "...I make no apologies whatsoever about saying to the world in general that it has been a long long time since a record of such genius has made the charts.
 Having made their name with a series of ambient, dreamy dance hits which include a cover of Neil Young's 'Only Love Can Break Your Heart' the band get their biggest hit ever with this masterpiece of classic pop.
 Sounding all at once like several old tracks at once".
 Simon Reynolds from Melody Maker said, "I'm not crazy about this new St Etienne record.
 While it's not as fluffy and frothy as 'Join Our Club', it's certainly no sequel to the sublime 'Avenue', either."

-Simon Williams from NME commented, "'You're in a Bad Way' is a pop purist's wet dream, all saccharine-drenched vocals, post-modern ironic topspins and sly references to The Generation Game, all less overtly dancefloor friendly than "Only Love Can Break Your Heart", but still kitsch and strange."
+Simon Williams from NME commented, "'You're in a Bad Way' is a pop purist's wet dream, all saccharine-drenched vocals, post-modern ironic topspins and sly references to The Generation Game, all less overtly dancefloor friendly than 'Only Love Can Break Your Heart', but still kitsch and strange."
 The magazine's Ted Kessler complimented it as "a genuinely good song with bits you could hum and everything".
 Neil Spencer from The Observer felt the trio's "fey sensibilities" work well on the track, "which sets Sarah Cracknell's dreamy voice to an innocuous backing".
 Armond White from Rolling Stone noted its "girl-group pledge".
 Another Rolling Stone editor, Rob Sheffield, considered it a "perfect" UK hit.
 Andrew Harrison from Select wrote, "The wurlitzer Motown trappings of 'You're in a Bad Way' cloak a pearl of a tune."
 Mark Frith from Smash Hits gave it five out of five and named it Best New Single, adding that this is a "lively, warm, best friend of a record."
 In his review of the album, Smash Hits editor Peter Stanton stated that the singles 'Avenue' and 'You're in a Bad Way' "are classic pop beauties".